-6.2.1 Why Is the LED Off After the AP Is Powered On?
+6.2.1 The LED is Off After the AP is Powered On

 - If you use a PoE power supply, verify that the PSE is IEEE 802.11at-compliant, and then verify that the cable is connected properly. - If you use a power adapter, verify that the power adapter is connected with an active power outlet, and then verify that the power adapter works properly.